turingschool/front-end-curriculum/lessons/module-1/js-4.md

 // 9.
 Check the value of myLitObject.
 Do you see your method?
 // 10.
 Use myLitObject to log "Skateboarding is fun"
 ```

+### What is `this`: a 10,000ft Introduction
+You may have noticed that we used a familiar word in a strange way in the `checkOpenSpots` method of our `school` object.
+What the heck is `this`?
+Let's take a VERY brief look before you continue with objects.
+We will circle back on this later.

+Like `var` and `function`, `this` is a special keyword in Javascript.
+It references its parent object and is dependent on the _context_ of where it is referenced.
+When it is used in the _global context_, `this` refers to the global objects of `document` or `window`.
+In the context of an object, `this` refers to and is bound to the object itself.

+In our example `school` object above, `this` is referring to `school`.
+If we look at our `checkOpenSpots` method, we see the statement being returned is: `return this.capacity - this.currentStudents;` which is basically saying `return school.capacity - school.currentStudents;`.

+`capacity` and `currentStudents` are properties of the `school` object, so when used in this context `this` refers to `school`.

 # Objects: Constructor Notation